arduino/help-center-content/content/About Arduino/My Arduino Account/How-to-delete-your-Arduino-account.md

 ## About account deletion

 * After you submit an account deletion request, it is possible to sign up for a new acccount using the same email.
-* Arduino retains your data for seven day grace period.
-Your username may still appear in the Arduino Forum and Project Hub during this time.
-After the grace period, your data is automatically deleted.
+* After receiving the account deletion request, Arduino will retain your data for an additional seven days.
+During this time your username may still appear in the Arduino Forum and Project Hub.
+After seven days, your data is automatically deleted.
 * In the Arduino Forum and Arduino Project Hub, your account activity will be _anonymized_.
-For anonymized accounts, the username and user profile is removed from the system.
-However, forum posts and project descriptions can still include mentions of your username, or other personally identifiable information.
+When an account is anonymized, the associated username and user profile are deleted from the system.
+However, forum posts and project descriptions can still include mentions of your username or other personally identifiable information.

 ---